Timing Chain Problems?? 2005 Five Hundred

 2) No load, rev to 2500 RPM while idling, same parameters

-You can just plug the scanner in and set it to live data on a cold start, and complete test no. 3 first, of course you don't take meaningful screenshots when it's not ready, then you can drive straight back home or to a parking lot of a shopping mall, and complete test no.2, then turn off engine and key ON, and complete test no.1, all 3 tests in one go.
+You can just plug the scanner in and set it to live data on a cold start, and complete test no. 3 first, of course you don't take meaningless screenshots when it's not ready, then you can drive straight back home or to a parking lot at a shopping mall, and complete test no.2, then turn off engine and key ON, and complete test no.1, all 3 tests in one go.
 The tests will tell if you have a vacuum leak or bad MAP/MAF or bad fuel system, so that you know what approach to take rather than throwing random parts at your car.
 Just a single random part might cost more than the foxwell scanner itself already.

 Don't forget to pull the Ford's DTCs and post them here.